1. INTRODUCTION

 among the human development issues.
 Joest also mentioned that PNG is ranked ‘one of the lowest on the Gender Inequality

 Index’ (Joest, 2005. para.
 2).
-In addition she mentioned that urban crimes
+In addition, she mentioned that urban crimes

-and tribal fight were major challenges.
+and tribal fights were major challenges.

 Joest